amrdesai/bankist-app/README.md

 ## About

--   Display user transactions (Deposits & Withdrawls)
+-   Displays user transactions (Deposits & Withdrawls)
 -   User can transfer money to another user & request for loan